arirusso/diamond/README.md

 arpeggiator << "C5"
 ```

-Now we'll start the clock and arpeggiator.
+Starting the clock will also start the arpeggiator:

+```ruby
+clock.start
+```

 Note that by default, the clock will run in a background thread.
 If you're working in a [PRY](http://pryrepl.org)/[IRB](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell)/etc this will allow you to continue to code while the arpeggiator runs.
 To start in the *foreground*, pass `:focus => true` to `Clock#start`.

-```ruby
-clock.start
-```

-All of the [arpeggiator options](http://rubydoc.info/github/arirusso/diamond/master/Diamond/Arpeggiator:initialize) can be controlled on the on the fly
+All of the [arpeggiator options](http://rubydoc.info/github/arirusso/diamond/master/Diamond/Arpeggiator:initialize) can be controlled while the arpeggiator is running.

 ```ruby
 arpeggiator.rate = 16